 Again add more salt and pepper to taste preference.

-Lastly, add in the chicken and bacon and toss until all is covered in the sauce.
+Lastly, I add in the chicken and bacon and toss until all is covered in the sauce.

 Now if your family aren’t fans of peas, you are done!
-But, if your kids will eat peas, then take this to the next level and add in some sweet Petite baby peas!
-About 1-2 cups, depending on how strong a presence you want the peas to take.
+But, if your kids will eat peas, then take this to the next level and add in some sweet petite baby peas!
+I add about 1-2 cups, depending on how strong a presence you want the peas to take.

-Serve hot and listen to the “Hmmm’s and Ahhh’s”.
+This dish is best served hot.
+And then sit back and listen to the “Hmmms and Ahhh’s”.
 Or if your family is like mine, it will be dead silent as everyone digs in!

 Mind you my kids refuse to eat any pasta that doesn’t use a red marinara sauce.
 But I made them take 1 bite.
 Just 1 bite of this sensational chicken carbonara recipe.
 And that was all it took.
 They went back for seconds.
 Both boys went for seconds!
 And they often ask me to make it again.

-Whether it is summer, winter, spring or autumn, this is a great way to curl up with the ultimate comfort restaurant quality chicken pasta!
+Whether it is summer, winter, spring, or autumn, this is a great way to curl up with the ultimate comfort of restaurant-quality chicken pasta!

 Curl up with our fun Doctor Who Pasta and watch some Doctor Who on the Telly and join me in swooning over the British and Scottish accents.
 Why Yes!
 I think that sounds like a great idea!